Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Multi-query Workloads

 We further compare the quality of LLM’s multi-query recommendations with those produced when each query is provided in isolation (as in Section~\ref{sec:single-query-workloads}).
 Specifically, we collect all the indexes recommended by LLM from five multi-query responses and, separately, five single-query responses, forming two pools of candidates.
 To obtain a final recommendation within the constraint, for each pool of candidates, we use DTA’s configuration enumeration algorithm (excluding DTA’s own candidate indexes) to select the best 10 indexes.
 Figure~\ref{fig:multi-query:real-m:dtallm} reports the results, where configurations derived from the multi-query and single-query settings are denoted as ``LLM MQ'' and ``LLM SQ,'' respectively.
 We can see that while LLM MQ barely improves workload performance, LLM SQ achieves more than 80\% improvement, reaching a level comparable to DTA.

-\paragraph*{Is LLM Distracted?} The above observation points to the possibility that LLM's poor performance in this case may be due to a form of distraction.
-That is, instead of focusing on the most costly queries, it attempts to identify patterns that improve the workload as a whole and, as a result, overlooks the actual bottlenecks.
+\paragraph*{Explaining LLM's Poor Performance} \cut{The above observation points to the possibility that LLM's poor performance in this case may be due to a form of distraction.
+That is, instead of focusing on the most costly queries, it attempts to identify patterns that improve the workload as a whole and, as a result, overlooks the actual bottlenecks.} The above observation suggests that instead of focusing on the most costly queries, the LLM attempts to identify patterns that improve the workload as a whole and, as a result, overlooks the actual bottlenecks.

 To examine this hypothesis, we vary the workload size and measure its impact on the most costly query (i.e., query 19).
 Starting from a single-query workload containing only query 19, we incrementally add additional queries to create workloads of sizes \{2, 4, 6, 8, 10\}.
 For each workload, we collect 50 LLM responses to analyze the distribution of their impacts on query 19.
 Figure~\ref{fig:multi-query:real-m:workload-size} summarizes the results, with whiskers indicating the 5th and 95th percentiles.
 For reference, the figure also includes the execution time of query 19 without tuning and with DTA tuning, denoted by the blue and red dashed lines, respectively.